Today we’ll take a look at another protagonist of the cannabis plant: cannabis terpenoids, commonly called terpenes.

 - Terpenes are fragile: preserving them requires delicate extraction and handling of the cannabis plant, and not every cannabis-based products contain them.We love working with terpenes and spend time and research on making the best out of their potential.
 We try, test and taste our products every day to get the right balance of terpenes in our e-liquids, bringing you the best of cannabis, one fantastic compound at a time.

-Are you ready to try our products and learn more about CBD, terpenes & cannabis related subjects?
-Subscribe to our weekly Newsletter now and get 20% off your first order!
+Want to learn more about terpenes, CBD & cannabis related subjects?
+Subscribe to our weekly Cannabis Newsletter now and get 20% off your first order!